DawnB1/Reports/README.md

 ## Various Frameworks and Lifecycles

 ### The OSINT Framework
-https://osintframework.com/
+The framework provides links to a large collection of resources for a huge variety of tasks from harvesting email addresses to searching social media or the dark web. https://osintframework.com/
 ### The MITRE Att&ck Framework
 The MITRE ATT&CK framework is a comprehensive matrix of tactics and techniques used by threat hunters, red teamers, and defenders to better classify attacks and assess an organization's risk. https://attack.mitre.org/
 ### The Threat Intelligence Lifecycle
 A process to transform raw data into finished intelligence for decision making and action.
-It guides a cybersecurity team through the development and execution of an effective threat intelligence program. https://cyware.com/educational-guides/cyber-threat-intelligence/what-is-the-threat-intelligence-lifecycle-9981
+It guides a cybersecurity team through the development and execution of an effective threat intelligence program.

+https://cyware.com/educational-guides/cyber-threat-intelligence/what-is-the-threat-intelligence-lifecycle-9981
 ### The Diamond Model
 An approach employed by several information security professionals to authenticate and track cyber threats.
-According to this approach, every incident can be depicted as a diamond. https://cyware.com/educational-guides/cyber-threat-intelligence/what-is-the-diamond-model-of-intrusion-analysis-5f02
+According to this approach, every incident can be depicted as a diamond.

+https://cyware.com/educational-guides/cyber-threat-intelligence/what-is-the-diamond-model-of-intrusion-analysis-5f02
 ### The Cyber Kill Chain
-A cybersecurity model created by Lockheed Martin that traces the stages of a cyber-attack, identifies vulnerabilities, and helps security teams to stop the attacks at every stage of the chain. https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html
+A cybersecurity model created by Lockheed Martin that traces the stages of a cyber-attack, identifies vulnerabilities, and helps security teams to stop the attacks at every stage of the chain.

+https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html

 ## Articles I've Read to Become more Familiar with Cybersecurity and its Processes